Education in Taoyuan City: Da-Si Junior High School

+History

 The school was founded on 17 October 1946 named 'Dasi Junior High School'.
 The school was renamed 'Taoyuan County Dasi Junior High School' in 1968 when government executed the 9 year national standard education.
 The name changed to 'Wu Ling National Junior High School' in 1975.
 Finally, the school was renamed as 'Taoyuan County, Dasi Junior High School' in August 1992.
 The first location was on the east side of Dasi Town Chung Ching Park; the campus was around 1 hectare.
 In 1982, to allow the establishment of evening classes, they moved to the present campus in August 1985.

 Dong-Sing Junior High School

 This school is located on Guangjhou Rd., Zhongli District, Taoyuan City.